Skip to main content

 Known Issues with Screen-Space AO

 UV Tile Discard can have some side-effects in Worlds that use a heavy amount of Screen-Space AO Post Processing.
-If a Tile is discarded in a World with this, heavy shadows will be visible around the discarded area.
+If a Tile is discarded in a World with this, heavy shadows and/or ghosting will be visible around the discarded area.

 Discard UV